-[For at least 90 days if you have committed your first violation of an out-of-service order.
+• For 180 days if you have committed your first violation of an out-of-service order.

-For at least one year if you have committed two violations of an out-of-service order in a ten-year period.

-For at least three years if you have committed three or more violations of an out-of-service order in a ten-year period].
+- For two years if you have committed two violations of an out-of-service order in a ten-year period. - For three years if you have committed three or more violations of an out-of-service order in a ten-year period.

-1.3.5 - Railroad-highway Grade Crossing Violations
+1.2.5 - Railroad-Highway Grade Crossing Violations